bwilczek/webdriver_pump/README.md

 [![Build Status](https://travis-ci.org/bwilczek/webdriver_pump.svg?branch=master)](https://travis-ci.org/bwilczek/webdriver_pump)

-This shard is a Page Object Model lib, built on top of [selenium-webdriver-crystal](https://github.com/ysbaddaden/selenium-webdriver-crystal).
+This shard is a Page Object Model lib, built on top of [selenium.cr](https://github.com/matthewmcgarvey/selenium.cr).
 It's a crystal port of ruby's [watir_pump](https://github.com/bwilczek/watir_pump).
+Heavily inspired by [SitePrism](https://github.com/site-prism/site_prism).

+## WARNING

+The shard is being migrated from [selenium-webdriver-crystal](https://github.com/ysbaddaden/selenium-webdriver-crystal) to [selenium.cr](https://github.com/matthewmcgarvey/selenium.cr).
+At the moment locating elements by `id` or `name` is NOT SUPPORTED.
+Please use `xpath` or `css` until the missing location stratagies are implemented.

 ## Installation